Lesions, Masses, and Tumors, Oh My!

 When doctors describe lumps and bumps inconsistently, look to the definitive diagnosis for clarity.

 Coding lesions, masses, and tumors can be tricky because some providers use these three terms interchangeably in the same operative note.
-By the time youve finished reading the note, you don’t know what type of lump or bump you’re coding.
-That’s a problem because ICD-10-CM for 2019 differentiates those lumps and bumps.
+By the time you’ve finished reading the note, you don’t know what type of lump or bump you’re coding.
+Is a lesion a tumor?
+Is a tumor a mass?
+Not knowing if you’re coding a lesion vs. a tumor is a problem because ICD-10-CM differentiates those lumps and bumps.
 You can simplify this conundrum by:

 - Defining lesions, masses, and tumors;